Azure/alz-monitor/docs/wiki/ConsumerGuide.md

 ## Policy remediation
 The policies are all deploy-if-not-exists, by default, meaning that any new deployments will be influenced by them.
 Therefore if you are deploying in a greenfield scenario and will afterwards be deploying any of the covered resource types, including subscriptions, then the policies will take effect and the relevant alert rules, action groups and alert processing rules will be created.
 If you are in a brown-field scenario on the other hand, policies will be reporting non-compliance for resources in scope, but to remediate non-compliant resources you will need to initiate remediation.
-This can be done either through the portal, on a policy-by-policy basis or you can run the script found in fixme to remediate all policies in scope as defined by management group pre-fix.
+This can be done either through the portal, on a policy-by-policy basis or you can run the script found in .github/script to remediate all ALZ-Monitor policies in scope as defined by management group pre-fix.

 ## Customizing policy assignments
 fixme particularly for policy/initiative assignment, wait for input from @kausd1/Bryan